danielsela42/HofstadterButterfly/README.md

-Below is a **ready-to-copy `README.md`** formatted cleanly for GitHub.
-You can paste this directly into a file named `README.md` in your repository.

----

 # Hofstadter Model & Wilson Loop Analysis

 This repository contains a Python implementation of the **Hofstadter model**, a tight-binding lattice model describing electrons on a 2D lattice in a magnetic field.
 The code computes energy spectra, visualizes band structures, and analyzes the Hall conductivity using **Wilson loops**.